Spondylosis: Cause, Classification and Treatment Options without Surgery

 Patients suffering from this degenerative spine disorder do not always experience symptoms.
 Some patients may never experience symptoms up until they are involved in a traumatic incident.
 This means that patients that have spondylosis may not experience symptoms such as pain, numbness in arms, legs, hands or feet.

-What is the Best Treatment Option for Spondylosis?
+What is the Best Treatment Option for Spine in Malaysia?

 The most suitable treatment options are those that are conservative and non-invasive treatments, such as those offered at our centers.
 Invasive treatment options, such as surgery, are not recommended as they pose a greater risk to patients.
 Accurate diagnosis and identification of the root-causes are critical for the successful treatment and speedy recovery of patients.
 Therapy programs or treatment options that are not targeted may improve symptoms for a period, but they are often returning time and again.
 Therefore, our advice is to seek out clinicians and practices that have experienced knowledgeable clinical staff who understands all root-causes and possess the abilities and methodologies for targeted methods of care.

 Chiropractors and physiotherapists can be helpful if the care they provide is targeted.
 Additionally, those with bone spurs may want to avoid the traditional means of physiotherapy or chiropractic.
-Physiotherapists and chiropractors do treat a host of spine and joint conditions, but spondylosis requires specialized knowledge and expertise.
+Physiotherapists and chiropractors do treat a host of the spine and joint conditions, but spondylosis requires specialized knowledge and expertise.
 Above all, care must be taken not to aggravate or exacerbate a patient through aggressive means of treatment.
 In other words, the typical spine care given to so many neck or upper back pain sufferers may not be as effective.
 An excellent example of aggressive treatment is the rotatory chiropractic adjustments or excessive manual therapy and range of motion exercises that physiotherapies perform.
+Our Chiros and Physios fix the cause rather than covering up the symptomes.

 The Chiropractic Specialty Center Difference in Spondylosis Treatment